 The Heavy Element Chemistry (HEC) program supports actinide and transactinide fundamental chemical research that underpins the DOE missions in energy, environment, and national security.
 The unique molecular bonding of these elements is explored using experiment and theory to elucidate electronic and molecular structure as well as reaction thermodynamics.
 Emphasis is on determining the chemical and physical properties of these elements - particularly those elements that are least understood - to identify solution, interfacial and solid-state bonding and reactivity, and to resolve the quantum-mechanical behavior of the 5f-electrons.
-Synthetic inorganic research is pursued within this program on molecules that contain heavy elements, with a focus on gaining a fundamental understanding of how the f-electrons participate in bonding.
+Synthetic inorganic research is pursued within this program on molecules that contain heavy elements to gain a fundamental understanding of how the f-electrons participate in bonding.
 Ligand synthesis is supported only with an aim toward the discovery of novel interactions, complex reaction mechanisms, or to determine electronic structure.
-Spectroscopic research on the bonding and chemical reactivity of heavy-element-containing molecules is emphasized, particularly those explored in aqueous environments, utilizing national user facilities, and ultrafast techniques.
+Ligand synthesis for the purpose of separations is better covered by topic (p) Separation Science.
+Spectroscopic research on the bonding and chemical reactivity of heavy-element-containing molecules is emphasized, particularly those explored in aqueous environments, utilizing national user facilities and ultrafast techniques.

-Resolving the role of the f-electrons is one of the three grand challenges identified in Basic Research Needs for Advanced Nuclear Energy Systems, the DOE report of the Basic Energy Sciences Workshop on this topic.
+Resolving the role of the f-electrons is one of the three grand challenges identified in Basic Research Needs for Advanced Nuclear Energy Systems, the BES Workshop on this topic.
 Research to address this challenge is a central goal of this program and includes efforts aimed at implementing for actinide and transactinide elements, quantum-mechanical theories that correctly describe spin-orbit interactions and relativistic effects, which will expand our ability to predict heavy element chemical behavior.